 5. ELEVATED DESIGN – A modern brand has a simple but powerful aesthetic sensibility.
 Brand owners elevate design because they the know the unconscious pleasure we get from it.
 They understand that design is what enables an upstart to win against entrenched competition, to engender intractable loyalty, and to drive market cap.
 They treat design as a strategic asset and not as a me-too-make-it-look-like-Apple mandate.

 Example: Apple, Method, Tesla

-6. A MEMORABLE CUSTOMER EXPERIENCE – A modern brand delivers an unexpectedly delightful and memorable customer experience.
+6. A MEMORABLE CUSTOMER EXPERIENCE – A modern brand delivers an unexpectedly delightful, memorable, and frictionless customer experience.

 7. A PURPOSE – A modern brand has a purpose of improving the well-being of people and our planet beyond just the purchase transaction.
 Brand owners inspire and empower us to join their tribe in making a difference in the world because they understand our need for meaning and belonging in an increasingly impersonal world.